 You may not realize it, but you have a million little conversations with yourself in your head all day.
 These little convos or thoughts have the power to influence your mood and perception of yourself and the world around you.
 That’s why speaking trash to yourself will affect a toxic body image.

 Negative self-talk commonly occurs when exposed to a trigger, such as scrolling through social media and seeing someone with a perfect body.
 Or having someone make comments on your body that make you feel insecure.
-You say things to yourself like, “I’m never good enough.”
+You say things like, “I’m never good enough.”
 “My body is gross.”
 “I wish I could wear the clothes that she does.
-She looks so perfect I’ll never be able to look that good.”
+She looks so perfect.
+I’ll never be able to look that good.”

 Saying these things to yourself makes you feel bad about your body and reinforces the belief that something is wrong with you.

 Creating boundaries can help you overcome toxic body image and end negative self-talk.
 The first thing you’ll do is identify what triggers you to think negatively about yourself.

 Analyzing your thoughts and identifying your triggers takes a lot of effort and mindfulness because it’s easy to think of things and not be aware of them.
 But, becoming intentional can help you pinpoint when you’re more likely to feel these negative thoughts.
 Common instances where you may have negative self-talk are scrolling through social media or having conversations with others about weight, diets, bodies, etc.